LucianoMurua/pubsub-gcp-streaming-project/README.md

-# Streaming project in GCP
+# Data Streaming Project in GCP
 This demo project uses Pub/Sub and Dataflow to stream data in real-time to BigQuery.

 ## Architecture